 Ready to Start Your New Career in Canada?

-If working in Canada has been a dream but you've never felt confident enough to take on the Canadian immigration system, not to worry.
-Our regulated immigration and visa professionals have been helping people, just like you, find their pathway to Canada.
+If working in Canada has been a dream, but you've never felt confident enough to take on the Canadian immigration system, do not worry.
+Our RCICs have been helping people like you find their pathway to Canada.

-The key to a successful application however is selecting the best program or visa option for your unique circumstances.
+However, the key to a successful application is selecting the best program or visa option for your unique circumstances.

 Do All Employers Need to Use the Employer Portal?

-No, there some employers who do not have to make use of the Employer Portal.
+No, some employers do not have to use the Employer Portal.
 These include:

-- International organizations who fall under the Foreign Missions and International Organizations Act
+- International organizations that fall under the Foreign Missions and International Organizations Act

 Applications can be processed in two weeks if you:

 - are eligible for the Global Skills Strategy (GSS)

 - submit a complete application